-In the featured bathroom floor plan, the fixtures are in white, creating an effect of distinctive simplicity.
+In the featured bathroom floor plan, the fixtures and the white bathroom vanity are in harmony, creating an effect of distinctive simplicity.
 A way to lend importance to an object is to frame it – here it has been done to each fixture by the use of flat pilasters.
 This treatment also serves to accent the vertical, and creates the illusion of a high room.
 With white fixtures, obviously a large variety of colors could be used.
 A blue-green was selected because it has been an age-old success.
 The atmospheric quality of this shade is particularly valuable for the ceiling because it makes the actual height somewhat doubtful, thus furthering the intent to make the room seem higher.
 Complementary color notes are introduced in the curtain, in the bands of the floor, and on the inside of the towel cabinet.

 Bathroom Color Schemes